 - New employee orientation and training and development programs

-- Improved training on use of teletypewriters and Illinois Relay System
+- Improved training on the use of teletypewriters and Illinois Relay System

 - Listing of relevant disability resources and products on Rush intranet for quick referral